Haruhi Fujioka: Appearances

+In Ouran High School Host Club

 At the start of the Ouran High School Host Club manga and anime, Haruhi enters the prestigious Ouran Academy on a scholarship.
 Looking for a quiet place to study, she stumbles upon the school's male-only host club, where she is initially mistaken for a boy due to her short hair and oversized clothing because she lacks sufficient funds to purchase a female school uniform.
 After knocking over an expensive vase, the club forces her to work off her debt by becoming a host.
 Haruhi identifies herself as a biological female, but does not view gender identity as important.
 She therefore agrees to portray herself as a boy in order to repay her debt to the club.
 She carries on, keeping her sex secret from the club's clientele, by wearing a male uniform and using masculine pronouns.
 At first, Haruhi dislikes being forced to work for the host club.
 However, as the plot advances, Haruhi slowly grows less introverted and starts to realize that the boys of the host club have become her best friends who are helping her to learn and grow into a better person.
-The episodes consist of comedic explorations gender performance.
-Unlike other shōjo heroines that Ouran High School Host Club parodies, Haruhi is an independent, hard-working, asocial character who "embraces, if not a genderqueer identity, then at least a gender-ambivalent one."